rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    ten years.
 Truly exceptoinal (Top 1%), Outsstanding (96-99%), Superior (91-95%), Good (81-90%) Somewhat above average (71-80%),
    Average (51-70%), Below average (< 50%).
+1. Github.
+(I use it in so many places.
+It's strange not to use it.)
+1. A new introduction.
+1. Boundaries and limits.
+In most occupations, when your workday (8-5, 4am-12:30 pm, whatever) is over, you are done for the day.
+As a faculty member, I find it harder to set boundaries.
+There are always other things to do - more articles to read (and write), more teaching materials to prepare, more things to think about.
+And boy this needs work.

 Old "soon"